finalcut/finalcut.github.io/_posts/2015-08-12-creating-an-angular-1-x-service-for-consumption-by-jspm-using-es6.md

 "main": "dist/cache-service.js",
 ```

 And pushed back to github.
 Then I re-installed the angular-cache-service using JSPM in the referential data service and everything worked as expected.
-And, now, the jspm file looks like so:
+And, now, the JSPM file looks like so:

 ```js
 module.exports = require("github:StrictlyBusiness/angular-cache-service@0.0.4/dist/cache-service");
 ```

 **NOTE: I'm not pointing at master anymore but at an actual verion tag.
-The first three point relases didn't work and it took me a while to think of pointing at master  while testing
+The first three point releases didn't work and it took me a while to think of pointing at master  while testing

-TL/DR: Compile your ES6 code and point main at the resultant compiled file if you want to resue it via JSPM.
+TL/DR: Compile your ES6 code and point main at the resultant compiled file if you want to reuse it via JSPM.